Battle of Bazentin Ridge: 12–17 July

-At Delville Wood, the II Battalion, RIR 107 of the 24th Reserve Division attacked after 11:30 a.m. having been given five minutes' notice and managed to get within 80 yd of the wood before artillery and machine-gun fire forced the survivors to stop and dig in.
-The III Battalion, RIR 107 attacked from the road between Ginchy and Flers just after was also stopped, the attackers suffering 528 casualties.
+At Delville Wood, the II Battalion, Reserve Infantry Regiment 107 (RIR 107) of the 24th Reserve Division attacked after 11:30 a.m. having been given five minutes' notice and managed to get within 80 yd of the wood before artillery and machine-gun fire forced the survivors to stop and dig in.
+The III Battalion, RIR 107 that attacked from the road between Ginchy and Flers just after, was also stopped, the attackers suffering 528 casualties.
 At 1:30 p.m.
-I Battalion, IR 72 of the 8th Division attacked the north-east section of the wood, was repulsed and lost all its officers.
-Another attack during the night by three battalions around the wood also failed, IR 153 reporting that every attack was a costly failure, being defeated by British fire power.
+I Battalion, Infantry Regiment 72 (IR 72) of the 8th Division attacked the north-east section of the wood, was repulsed and lost all its officers.
+Another attack during the night by three battalions around the wood also failed, Infantry Regiment 153 (IR 153) reporting that every attack was a costly failure, being defeated by British fire power.
 A systematic bombardment of the wood began to prepare an attack on 18 July.